 ►Quick Search:

-User Stories: Need to Backup Google Photos to Dropbox
+User Stories: How to Move Google Photos to Dropbox?

-Scenario 1: "I have created a Dropbox account, and now that I have used it to store photos, so how can I go about moving Google Photos to Dropbox best?"
+Scenario 1: "I have created a Dropbox account, and used it to store photos.
+How can I go about moving Google Photos to Dropbox best?"

 Scenario 2: "Recently I plan to back up all the contents in Google Photos, so do you guys have any good ideas on transferring Google Photos to my Dropbox account?
 THX!"